 Focus: Radiation, Hypoxia, Dehydration, Circadian Rhythm.

-The Air Travel Strategy is the protocol we use with our high performing patients to mitigate the physiological cost of frequent flight.
+The Air Travel Strategy is the protocol we use with our frequent-flyer patients to mitigate the physiological cost of frequent flight.
 It covers pre-flight, in-flight, and post-flight, plus a specific approach to jet lag based on phosphatidylserine and timed light exposure.
 The goal is to land in London or LA with the same cognitive capacity you had when you left Philadelphia.

 Guidance from the Clinic

-"In our practice, we often see high performing patients who view travel as 'downtime', a chance to sit and catch up on movies.
+"In our practice, we often see busy patients who view travel as 'downtime', a chance to sit and catch up on movies.
 But biologically, flying is an athletic event.
 You are exposing your body to altitude, radiation, and disruption.
 The goal of this strategy isn't just to survive the flight; it's to ensure you land in London or LA with the same cognitive capacity you had when you left Philadelphia."

 - Dr. Ash